 - When in doubt, use common sense or do only what you have been specifically permitted to do.
 If there is a problem with equipment or you believe that someone is violating these guidelines, you may contact the IT director via email at email@example.com.

 Residential Network Policies

-- The Ethernet service may be extended from its wall outlet with an Ethernet patch cable up to 10 meters (33 feet) long.
-Extension of the Ethernet Service from the wall outlet outside the room or apartment or using electronics equipment, such as routers or wireless access points, is not permitted.
+- The ethernet service may be extended from the wall outlet with an ethernet patch cable up to 10 meters (33 feet) long.
+Extension of the ethernet service from the wall outlet outside the room or apartment or using electronics equipment, such as routers or wireless access points, is not permitted.